Feed Your Second Brain with Fermented Food

 Fermented food is the key to strengthening the immune system, increasing antibodies, and regulating cravings for sugar and carbs.

-Trust your gut feeling: eat fermented food.
 For years, I suffered from painful digestion which caused a range of complications.
 Openly sharing information regarding your intestinal health is not a common topic of conversation.
 I felt I did not understand what was good for my belly, let alone what to avoid.
 I was sure that my body was not cooperating while I was eating decent amounts of dairy, croissants, and raw beef tartares.
-(Don’t judge me!
-I was living in Europe.)
+(Don’t judge me; I was living in Europe.)

 After years of testing what worked best for me and educating myself through Ayurveda and scientific readings, I decided to cut out dairy and increase vegetables and good fat.
 I also added probiotics and slowed down with the croissants.
 But more importantly, I added fermented food into my diet.